krishnaak114/Kairos/docs/ARCHITECTURE.md

 ## System Overview

-The Kair�sing System is designed as a **production-grade, stateless service** that processes heartbeat events from multiple services and detects when consecutive heartbeats are missed, triggering alerts based on configurable thresholds.
+The Kairsing System is designed as a **production-grade, stateless service** that processes heartbeat events from multiple services and detects when consecutive heartbeats are missed, triggering alerts based on configurable thresholds.

 ### Key Characteristics